donovm4/learning-terraform/README.md

 > IaC - *Infrastructure-as-Code*
 > AVM - *Azure Verified Modules*
 > ARM - *Azure Resource Manager*
 > HCL - *HashiCorp Configuration Language*
+> RBAC - *role-based access control*

 ## Infrastructure as Code (IaC)

-`IaC` is the process of automating your infrastructure provisioning, which can decrease user errors and increase efficiency and repeatability.
+`IaC` is the process of **automating** your infrastructure provisioning, which can decrease user errors and increase efficiency and repeatability.
 - uses **declarative** coding language, so when users deploy a configuration, it generates the same result on each compilation (known as idempotency)
 - Users can leverage version control

+> From complete IaC approach, AUTOMATE EVERYTHING!

 > `Idempotency`: the ability to apply `N` number of operations against a resource that will still result in the same configuration/outcome.